Jeff Sessions

-Jefferson Beauregard Sessions III (born December 24, 1946) is an American politician and attorney who served as the 84th United States Attorney General from 2017 to 2018.
-A member of the Republican Party, he previously served as United States Senator from Alabama from 1997 to 2017 before resigning that position to serve as attorney general in the administration of President Donald Trump.
+Jefferson Beauregard Sessions III (born December 24, 1946) is an American politician and attorney who served as the 84th United States attorney general from 2017 to 2018.
+A member of the Republican Party, he previously served as United States senator from Alabama from 1997 to 2017 before resigning that position to serve as attorney general in the first administration of President Donald Trump.
+Trump fired Sessions in 2018 due to his inaction and recusal from the Russian collusion probes.

-From 1981 to 1993, Sessions served as the U.S. Attorney for the Southern District of Alabama.
+From 1981 to 1993, Sessions served as the U.S. attorney for the Southern District of Alabama.
 In 1986, President Ronald Reagan nominated Sessions to a judgeship on the U.S. District Court for the Southern District of Alabama.
 After allegations of racism were made against him in testimony before the U.S. Senate Judiciary Committee, which Sessions denied, the committee voted against advancing his nomination to the Senate floor; the nomination was later withdrawn.
-Sessions was elected Attorney General of Alabama in 1994.
+Sessions was elected attorney general of Alabama in 1994.
 In 1996, he was elected to the U.S. Senate, and was re-elected in 2002, 2008 and 2014.
-During his Senate tenure, Sessions was considered one of the most conservative Senators.
+During his Senate tenure, Sessions was considered one of the most conservative senators.
 His Senate voting record includes votes against comprehensive immigration reform (2006), the 2008 bank bailout, the American Recovery and Reinvestment Act of 2009, the Affordable Care Act (2009) and criminal justice reform (2015).